Collect Intune Logs from macOS Devices

 Search for IntuneMDMDaemon*.log files on macOS

-• Please find the most recent IntuneMDMDaemon log file using the Date Modified column and double-click on it to open the file.
+• Find the most recent IntuneMDMDaemon log file using the Date Modified column and double-click on it to open the file.

 IntuneMDMDaemon*.log file location on macOS